almazid82/Titanic_AI_vs_Human_Decision/README.md

 ## Future Scope: Applicability in Bangladesh’s Maritime Sector

-Finally, Can this be applied forBangladesh’s Maritime Sector?
+Finally, Can this be applied for Bangladesh’s Maritime Sector?

 Although the Titanic dataset is historical and foreign, the decision modeling techniques applied (e.g., logistic regression, decision trees) are universally applicable.